Lawrencium77/quant_blog/Fast and Accurate GPU Quantization for Transformers.md

 #### Column Ampere (CUBLASLT_ORDER_COL32_2R_4R4)
 ![](_attachments/Pasted%20image%2020230329113458.png)

 While `COL32` is the most performant layout, it comes with an associated cost of layout conversion.
 This may cancel out any gains from the reduced precision matmul.
-Therefore, we must deicde to either:
+Therefore, we must decide to either:

 1. Persist the data in the required format (à la FasterTransformer ).
 2. Hide the cost via kernel fusion.